Historical Price Exchange

 - Instrument identification: ISIN + currency (securities) or currency pair

-- Date range: From-date (typically the last locally available price + 1 day) to to-date
+- Date range: From-date (the last locally available price + 1 day) to to-date

 flowchart TD